Duchess of Cambridge joins memorial as Britain unites in grief for slain woman

 Ryan Salisbury, 29, an art director, traveled 40 minutes in from Hampshire to pay his respects.
 He said it was “important that there is a visual presence of people today to show that this kind of thing is not acceptable.”

 He added: “I have to accept that my privilege, as a man, [is] I’ll never experience the full extent of what that feeling is like.
-My heart goes out to every women who has experienced that, even on a daily basis, that misogyny and discrimination … I want to be here to represent that’s not okay, that’s not 2021.”
+My heart goes out to every women who has experienced that, even on a daily basis, that misogyny and discrimination. . . .
+I want to be here to represent that’s not okay, that’s not 2021.”